Niles086/reading-notes/code-201/class-03.md

    *  The **Padding** is a buffer or space between the content and the element's border.
    *  The **Border** outlines the element's content and padding areas, creating a visible boundary for the element.
    *  The **Margin** is crucial for maintaining separation and preventing elements from overlapping.

 [Learn JS](https://developer.mozilla.org/en-US/docs/Learn/JavaScript)
 [Arrays](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Arrays) [Operators and Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators) [Conditionals](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/conditionals) [Loops](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Looping_code)

 1. What data types can you store inside of an Array?
 2. Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
 If not, why?

-   ## JS Answers
-1. Numbers, strings, booleans, objects
-1. Yes it is and you can access values in this array using array indexing.
-1. += Addition Assignment: Adds the value of variable A to the value of veriable B and assigns the result back to B, -= Subtraction Assignment Subtracts the value of A from the current value of B and assigns the result back to B, *= Multiplication Assignment

 ## Example

        const people = [['pete', 32, 'librarian', null], ['Smith', 40, 'accountant', 'fishing:hiking:rock_climbing'], ['bill', null, 'artist', null]];

-List five shorthand operators for assignment in javascript and describe what they do.
+3. List five shorthand operators for assignment in javascript and describe what they do.
-Read the code below and evaluate the last expression and explain what the result would be and why.
+4. Read the code below and evaluate the last expression and explain what the result would be and why.

         let a = 10;
         let b = 'dog';
         let c = false;

          // evaluate this
         (a + c) + b;

+## JS Answers
+1. Numbers, strings, booleans, objects
+2. Yes it is and you can access values in this array using array indexing.
+3. += Addition Assignment: Adds the value of variable A to the value of veriable B and assigns the result back to B, -= Subtraction Assignment Subtracts the value of A from the current value of B and assigns the result back to B, *= Multiplication Assignment

 Describe a real world example of when a conditional statement should be used in a JavaScript program.
 Give an example of when a Loop is useful in JavaScript.